 Instructions

-3. Add the potatoes in a single layer and sprinkle with garlic powder, salt and pepper.
+• Add the potatoes in a single layer and sprinkle with garlic powder, salt and pepper.
+If the skillet is too full, the potatoes will steam instead of crisp.
+Work in batches if needed.
 Cook for about 15 minutes, flipping halfway.
 I like to spoon the rosemary butter mixture on top of the potatoes a few times while they’re cooking.
 You want them to be a deep golden brown on each side and starting to get a bit crispy around the edges.
 If the pan gets too dry, you can add in a little more butter or olive oil.